PrincipiaCodeArts/principia-code/README.md

 for performance tests, easy instrumentation for networking server testing, failure instrumentation, etc.
 - This platform will be integrated with life scheduler operating system.
 - This platform will assist the engineer in common tasks of engineering, like refactoring
 - What about a structured way to review code for each semantic element?
-For example, a function may have a checklist of items that the reviwer can make to help him in the process.
+For example, a function may have a checklist of items that the reviewer can make to help him in the process.
 It could have items like: signature (return type, name, parameters, etc), documentation, body, tests, example, etc and it could have the possibility to generate items or specific questions generated by AI.
 It will be possible to create different checklist templates for different use cases.]
-- This platform will also make it easy to generate resources for deliberate practice.
+- This platform will also make it easier for us to generate resources for deliberate practice.
 Examples of semantic elements would be algorithms and data structure problems, reading algorithm problems, repository exploration (it is a functionality that uses the semantic elements of a repository to generate problems, quizzes, tests, etc. For example, it can create a reading code practice problem with pieces of code from a semantic element with the help of the documentation and AI tools.
 It can create a coding problem from a semantic element using its tests as feedback and providing the user with a prompt to write the code that passes the test. )
 - The platform will have an easy TODO task system that will be easily integrated with life scheduler, allowing easy creation of tasks for the future without losing focus on the current task.
 - Add possibility of template or section-like organization within a text source of an element.
 For example, suppose that I have a large source code for a function, I will be able to create visual sections that can help me organize the content.
 They will not change the semantics of the element, but they will help organize it viasually.
+- Add seamless integration with the archaic way of programming: source code.
+In other words, one is able to integrate this system little by little.